-In its inaugural year, Birdies Fore Backpacks raised some $200,000 to help feed hungry children throughout the Piedmont Triad.
-Please help us beat that number this year by making a donation or a pledge.
+In its first two years, Birdies Fore Backpacks raised some $350,000 to help feed hungry children throughout the Piedmont Triad.
+Please help us increase our impact by making a donation or a pledge today.

 At the Wyndham Championship, the average number of birdies made is 1,600.
 So if you solicit a pledge for 10 cents per birdie and 1,600 birdies are made over the four-day tournament, that’s a donation of $160.

 5 cents = $80